 International Relations and Threats to Global Security

-3-week course with excursions to Prague, Vienna, Budapest
+3-week course with excursions to Krakow/Auschwitz, Vienna, and Budapest.

 About summer programme